 Giving and receiving oranges during home visits

-If it were a year when the pandemic wasn’t inconveniencing all of us, visits to homes would be a common thing during Chinese New Year, and often accompanied by the exchange of tangerines and oranges.
+Visits to homes are a common thing during Chinese New Year, and often accompanied by the exchange of tangerines and oranges.
 The Chinese words for tangerine and orange sound like “luck” and “wealth”, and it is considered rude to ring up at anyone’s home during CNY empty-handed.
 When you arrive at someone’s home at this time, present a pair of oranges (or pairs) to the head of household.
 They’ll then exchange these as a gesture of good will during the festive period.

 Launching wishing lanterns

 It’s customary during the first full moon of the Lunar Year – which signifies the end of Chinese New Year – for colourful lanterns to be launched into the night sky.
 People write wishes on the lanterns before they rise in a blaze of glory.
-Unfortunately, the Lantern Carnival and auspicious lantern display at Tsim Sha Tsui’s Hong Kong Cultural Centre Piazza may be affected by the pandemic again this year so be sure to check the latest status before you head out.
+The LCSD sets up an amazing Lantern Exhibition in the grounds of the HK Cultural Centre as part of the Chinese New Year Celebrations which runs for about a month.
+There are also free displays and carnivals set up at West Kowloon Waterfront Promenade and in the New Territories.